Race is: Saturday, Nov. 3, 2018. Half starts at 9am

-Awards Ceremony: As winners come in we will do our best to announce the top finishers.
+Awards Ceremony: As winners come in we will hand out awards.

 Parking: Runners will leave their vehicles at Lake Padden Park where they will take the bus to Clayton (Larrabee State Park).
 Bus leaves at 8am sharp from Lake Padden park.
 See map.
 Race begins at Lost Lake Parking at 9am.You may have a friend/family drop you off at Lost Lake parking, but no parking for runners there, plus if you did, you'd have your car stuck at Larrabee since the race is point to point.